locationlabs/ansible-role_cumulus/README.md

 ## Port Policies

 It may be desirable to set a default switch-wide port configuration, such as MTU.
 This is simply yaml to json.
-Note, setting this example policy will apply the MTU 9216 to _all_ ports on the switch that are not explicitly set on the interface config.
+Note, setting this example policy will apply the MTU 9216 to _all_ ports on the switch that do not have an MTU explicitly set on the interface config.

 Example: